BreezellCode/BreezellCode/README.md

 ## Introduction

-Breezell is an AI-powered code editor IDE built on VS Code (Code - OSS).
+Breezell is an AI-powered code editor IDE built on VS Code (Code - OSS)

 It is designed for modern developers who want to ship faster without sacrificing quality, combining AI agents, multi-model support, and deep codebase understanding in one tool.